ActiveLook/Activelook-API-Documentation/ActiveLook_API.md

 ⚠ The `cfgWrite` command is required before images upload.

 The `imgSave` command is used to transfer an image with Heatshrink compression.

-The image is decompressed before saving, this allows to reduce the time required to display an image at the cost of memory usage.
+Depending on the format parameter, the image may be decompressed before saving or displaying:
+* **0x02**: Decompress before saving.
+This is used to reduce BLE transfer time without increasing the display time
+* **0x03**: Decompress before displaying.
+This is used to reduce BLE transfer and memory usage but at cost of display time.

 First, image identifier, 4bpp image size in bytes, image width in pixels, and format must be sent.
 If the image has an odd width, each line must be finished with a dummy pixel (4bit) included in the size.